jonesgreg/-/_posts/2019-04-08-Avalon-Ecommerce-website.markdown

 &nbsp;<center><strong>Phase 2: Building User Interface & Database Connectivity</strong></center>

 The next step, we decided to use bootstrap framework as our front-end interface.
 We followed the **CRUD (Create, Read, Update, and Delete) operation**.
-I worked on the **Read** operation, which is viewing the products for the end-user to purchase.
+I worked on the **Read** operation, which is viewing the products for the end-user to purchase and check out an product.

 &nbsp;<center><strong>Fetching data from the database</strong></center>